Smoodust/manga-reader/README_en.md

 ## About

-Manga Reader is a full-stack application designed to upload images, scan them, and extract dialogues in Japanese.
-The project consists of a frontend built with React and a backend powered by FastAPI.
-This tool is perfect for manga enthusiasts who want to digitize and analyze their favorite manga dialogues.
+Manga Reader is a full-stack application designed to upload, scan, and extract Japanese dialogues from manga images.
+Built with a React frontend and a FastAPI backend, this tool enables manga enthusiasts to digitize and analyze their favorite manga dialogues efficiently.
+It's particularly useful for understanding unfamiliar words or kanji characters.

 ## Setup Instructions